rgehrsitz/Pulsar/Examples/README.md

 # Pulsar/Beacon Examples

 This directory contains example rule definitions, configurations, and scripts for the Pulsar/Beacon project.
-These examples demonstrate how to define rules, configure the system, and run the Pulsar compiler to generate Beacon applications.
+These examples demonstrate how to define rules, configure the system, and run the Pulsar compiler to generate AOT-compatible Beacon applications using the template-based code generation approach.
+All examples follow best practices for rule definition and system configuration.

 ## Directory Structure